 Keep you and your crew safe on the water by observing all of the following:

 - Always wear lifejackets, no exceptions.

-- Always carry a sharp knife (a small sheath knife attached to your life jacket that you can reach with one hand is a good idea.
-You can buy these from any dive shop).
+- Always carry a sharp knife (a small sheath knife attached to your life jacket that can be reached with one hand is a good idea.
+You can buy from any dive shop).

 - Always check that the bungs on your hulls are screwed tightly in before casting off.
 Otherwise you’re going to end up with a boat full of water.

-- Always check the forecast before you sail (log onto WindGuru and the HK Observatory 9-Day Forecast).
+- Always check the forecast before you sail (log onto WindGuru, Windy and the HK Observatory 9-Day Forecast).
 Don’t venture out into conditions that are beyond your skills and experience.
 Once the T3 signal goes up, your insurance cover no longer applies

 - If your boat capsizes, immediately grab onto it and don’t get separated.
 A Hobie on its side can travel faster than you can swim.